khandakar-ashrafi-akbar/about-me/content/authors/admin/_index.md

 ---

 ## About Me
-Khandakar Ashrafi Akbar is a researcher and academic specializing in cybersecurity and machine learning, with a focus on leveraging artificial general intelligence to tackle security challenges.
-Pursuing a Ph.D. at The University of Texas at Dallas, she emphasizes interdisciplinary collaboration to enhance security accessibility through cost-effective, socially responsible solutions.
-With a strong academic foundation and contributions to prestigious conferences, her research includes threat detection, ontology design, and LLM applications in transportation.
-Committed to education and innovation, Ashrafi bridges theory and practice, optimizes AI technologies, and develops impactful, sustainable solutions.
+Khandakar Ashrafi Akbar is a researcher and academic specializing in cybersecurity and machine learning, currently pursuing a Ph.D. at The University of Texas at Dallas.
+Her research centers on usable security, improving AI performance across both general and specialized domains, and exploring the nuanced factors that shape decision-making in Generative AI systems.
+With a strong foundation in interdisciplinary collaboration, Ashrafi integrates theory and practice to design socially responsible, cost-effective security solutions.
+Her work spans threat detection, ontology development, and the application of LLMs in transportation, reflecting a commitment to innovation, accessibility, and real-world impact.